 States that had signed the CTBT established the Preparatory Commission (PrepCom) for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) to prepare for entry into force of the treaty, such as by creating the structures and instruments of the CTBT.
 The PrepCom states that its main task "is to establish the global verification regime foreseen in the Treaty so that it will be operational by the time the Treaty enters into force."
-Its first meeting was in November 1996.
-There have been 23 such meetings, the next is scheduled for June 27-30, 2005.
-Eight meetings of CTBTO working groups and advisory groups are scheduled for 2005.
+The PrepCom held 25 meetings from November 1996 through November 2005, the next is scheduled for June 20-23, 2006.
+Eight meetings of CTBTO working groups and advisory groups are scheduled for 2006.
 CTBTO also holds training sessions, workshops, etc.

-The only funding the United States provides to the PrepCom is as follows (budget authority): FY2002 actual, \$16.6 million; FY2003 actual, \$18.2 million; FY2004 appropriation, \$19.0 million; and FY2005 appropriation, \$19.0 million.
-The FY2006 request is \$14.4 million.
-These funds are in the International Affairs Function 150 budget in Nonproliferation, Antiterrorism, Demining, and Related Programs (NADR).
-The FY2005 budget justification states that these funds "pay the U.S. share for the ongoing development and implementation of the international monitoring system (IMS), which supplements U.S. capabilities to detect nuclear explosions.
+The only U.S. funding for the PrepCom is: FY2002 actual, \$16.6 million; FY2003 actual, \$18.2 million; FY2004 actual, \$18.9 million; FY2005 actual, \$18.8 million; FY2006 estimate, \$14.2 million.
+These funds are in the International Affairs Function 150 budget in Nonproliferation, Antiterrorism, Demining, and Related Programs.
+The FY2005 budget justification stated that these funds "pay the U.S. share for the ongoing development and implementation of the international monitoring system (IMS), which supplements U.S. capabilities to detect nuclear explosions.
 Since the United States does not seek ratification and entry-into-force of the CTBT, none of the funds will support Preparatory Commission activities that are not related to the IMS."
+The FY2006 request was \$14.4 million; the foreign operations conference report urged the State Department "to include sufficient funds for CTBT" in the FY2007 request.
+The FY2007 request is \$19.8 million.

-Entry-into-force conferences under Article XIV were held in October 1999, November 2001, and September 2003.
+Entry-into-force conferences under Article XIV were held in October 1999, November 2001, September 2003, and September 2005, and there have been other calls for entry into force.
 In September 2002, a statement by 18 foreign ministers, including those of Britain, France, and Russia, called for early entry into force.
 On November 22, 2002, the U.N.
-General Assembly adopted resolution 57/100 (164 for, 1 against (U.S.A.), and 5 abstentions) urging states to maintain their nuclear test moratoria and urging states that had not signed and ratified the CTBT to do so as soon as possible and to avoid actions that would defeat its object and purpose.
-In a message to the 2003 entry-into-force conference, U.N.
-Secretary-General Kofi Annan urged the 12 nations that, at the time, had to ratify the treaty for it to enter into force, and especially North Korea, to ratify, and urged continuing the moratorium: "No nuclear testing must be tolerated under any circumstances."
-The Non-Aligned Movement, with 116 member states, ended a conference on February 25, 2003.
-The conference's Final Document stated that the heads of state or government "stressed the significance of achieving universal adherence to the Comprehensive Nuclear-Test-Ban Treaty (CTBT), including by all the Nuclear Weapons States."
-On September 23, 2004, foreign ministers from 42 nations called for prompt ratification of the CTBT, especially by those nations whose ratification is required for entry into force.
+General Assembly adopted resolution 57/100 (164 for, 1 against (U.S.A.), 5 abstentions) urging states to maintain their nuclear test moratoria and urging states that had not signed and ratified the CTBT to do so as soon as possible and to avoid actions that would defeat its object and purpose.
+In a message to the 2003 conference, U.N.
+Secretary-General Kofi Annan urged the nations that had to ratify the treaty for it to enter into force, and especially North Korea, to ratify, and urged continuing the moratorium: "No nuclear testing must be tolerated under any circumstances."
+A conference of the Non-Aligned Movement, which has 116 members, ended on February 25, 2003.
+Its Final Document stated that the heads of state or government "stressed the significance of achieving universal adherence to the Comprehensive Nuclear-Test-Ban Treaty (CTBT), including by all the Nuclear Weapons States."
+On September 23, 2004, foreign ministers from 42 nations called for prompt ratification of the CTBT, especially by nations whose ratification is required for entry into force.
+The Article XIV conference of 2005 adopted its draft final declaration, which called on all states to sign and ratify the treaty "without delay," especially those states required for entry into force, and adopted 12 measures to promote entry into force.